-In an essay in Queer Frontiers (2000), Peter Coviello surmised, after Susan Sontag's intuition that "Apocalypse is now a long-running serial; not 'Apocalypse Now' but 'Apocalypse from Now On," that, about November 1989, the concept of apocalypse changed and, by virtue of that change, all human relations have shifted," which comes full circle with Virginia Woolf's similar 1910 remark.
+similar 1910 remark.
 Coviello further reasons: "[in 1989] the Berlin Wall fell; the Cold War ... ended, and nuclear weapons... all but vanished."
 At that precise time, Coviello enthusiastically continues, the menace of AIDS unseated nuclear warfare as the defining apocalyptic threat to American health and security, which shows how intimately bonded the nuclear and the sexual actually were, before the advent of AIDS gave to such bonding a ghastly quality of doom.

-Given the sexualization of nuclear warfare, as is evident in the naming of an atoll Bikini, soon to be visited by an explosive Little Boy, it is no wonder that Paul Allatson received by e-mail in December 2003, "barely a few days after the capture of Saddam Hussein by U.S. forces, a jpeg that featured the former Iraqi dictator sitting in a chair, a silver apron covering his body, while around him stood the various members of the popular U.S. reality TV show 'Queer Eye for the Straight Guy'."
+Given the sexualization of nuclear warfare, as is evident in the naming of an atoll Bikini, soon to be visited by an explosive Little Boy, it is no wonder that Paul Allatson received by email in December 2003, "barely a few days after the capture of Saddam Hussein by U.S. forces, a jpeg that featured the former Iraqi dictator sitting in a chair, a silver apron covering his body, while around him stood the various members of the popular U.S. reality TV show 'Queer Eye for the Straight Guy'."
 Some months later, he "acquired what U.S. collectors like to call a bobblehead or nodder, a small doll made of a synthetic polymer resin with moveable head, in this instance a uniformed Saddam Hussein with his trousers down around his ankles, and a large missile painted in the colours of the U.S. flag embedded in his exposed buttocks."

 The volume suitably climaxes with Allatson's essay, which he describes as a make-over show-and-tell of sorts and which meditates on the resonances accruing to the conjunction of these two queerly touched products of global pop-culture, both of which also function as imperial history memorabilia.
-That conjunction suggests, he argues, that the recent coming out of the queer "I" in Queer Eye could never simply be a televisual fairies' tale but rather metonymizes the consolidation of the Bush Jr.-led United States of Empire (henceforth, the U.S.E.), itself undergoing "a formidable combat-fatigue chic make-over since 9/11, 2001."
-This intimate relationship between The War on Terror and The (Queer Eye) War on Terrible Taste is revealed in "the very coincidence of disparate pop-cultural texts and objects, which implicate a dominant and dominating queer purview in the operations of the state from which that purview emanates."
+That conjunction suggests, he argues, that the recent coming out of the queer "I" in Queer Eye could never simply be a televisual fairies' tale but rather metonymizes the consolidation of the then Bush Jr.-led United States of Empire (henceforth, the U.S.E.), which has undergone "a formidable combat-fatigue chic make-over since 9/11, 2001."
+This intimate relationship between The War on Terror and The (Queer Eye) War on Terrible Taste is revealed in the enforced proximity of disparate pop-cultural texts and objects, which implicate a dominant queer purview in the operations of the state, which Allatson calls imperial queer.
+The United States of Empire, even under Barack Obama's leadership, is indeed a caustic way of sexing up Hardt and Negri's "Empire" and relocating it on the human map of desire.
+Empire is here deflected from its common etymon to accommodate a plural grammar, complete with its erotic declensions.